TUDelft-PRIME-Books/Linear-Algebra/Chapter3/LUdecomp.md

 (Subsec:LUdecomp:PLUdecomp)=

-## Generalization to non-square matrices and $PLU$-decomposition
+## Generalization to non-square matrices and $PLU$ decomposition

-In this section we describe what can be said regarding $LU$-decompositions about non-square matrices, and present a 'workaround' for matrices for which there is no top-down row reduction to echelon form.
+In this section we describe what can be said regarding $LU$ decompositions for non-square matrices, and present a 'workaround' for matrices for which there is no top-down row reduction to echelon form.

 We start with an example to show that not much changes if we apply the algorithm of {prf:ref}`Alg:LUdecomp:LUalgorithm` to non-square matrices.